dashbird/site/content/blog/Lambda-Metrics.md

 flushed out of the cache and when you go back for those file it takes longer to open them.

->Dashbird has recently introduced the cold start monitoring feature which tells you which invocations involved a cold start and which were the subsequent calls.
+> <a href="https://dashbird.io/" target="_blank">Dashbird</a> has recently introduced the cold start monitoring feature which tells you which invocations were cold starts and which were the subsequent calls.

 The period for which the function stays warm is speculated to be between 5 and 30 minutes but there's not much said by Amazon on this regard.
-Also functions that try to talk to other services like a VPC may suffer additional latencies because now AWS has to establish networking between the function and the VM.
+Also, if the function relies on <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html" target="_blank">ENI</a> to talk to other services then that adds another layer of latency.

 There's one additional complicacy and that's the concurrency issue, wherein, if you receive a burst of traffic simultaneously AWS scales the function by spinning up more containers to handle all